Aegis-plus/Project-Heartone/README.md

 - **The Heart-Eaters** — Cosmic entities born from crystallized negative emotions during an ancient cataclysm called *The Eternal Eclipse*
 - **The Natural Bastion** — Primal Spirits that protect the world, now weakening
 - **Internal Accelerators** — Corrupted individuals within civilizations who unknowingly hasten the world's destruction
+- **The Mortal Resistance** — Organizations and individuals actively fighting the Blight across civilizations

 ## World Structure